So, Easter, the time of frolicking lambs and, wait…no lambs in Vienna (or Austria). Or very few: different country, different traditions.

 We also have the Osterpinze (pictured below), which is a soft sweet pastry made from yeast dough.

-Supermarkets fill with other Easter-themed baked items, but most seem to be Easter rebrands of products you get the rest of the year, too.
+Stores fill with other Easter-themed baked items, but most seem to be seasonal rebrands of products you get the rest of the year, too.
+Welcome to modern life.

 If I sound a little cynical, it’s because I am.